-The Preschool Special Education Program provides mandated services authorized by local school districts for 3 and 4 year old children with special needs in a variety of settings in the community.
+The Preschool Special Education Program provides mandated services authorized by local school districts for 3 – 5 year old children with special needs in a variety of settings in the community.
 For more information, contact your local school district Committee on Preschool Special Education (CPSE).

 Parkside’s inclusive, Full-Day preschool program serves children within Onondaga County, including children with disabilities and typically developing peers.
 Parkside operates fully integrated classrooms at 2 elementary school sites within the Syracuse City School District.
 Through our partnership with the SCSD, Parkside offers a Free, Full-Day UPK Program for 3 and 4-year olds living within the city of Syracuse.
 We also provide a 6-week Preschool Summer Program, with scholarships available for families in need of financial assistance.